jonohayon/Spotify4Me/README.md

 If you have already installed one version restart the Mac, replace the old SpofityMain.app with the new one and start it.

-Update:
-- removed refresh button
-- widget listens now to playstate of spotify, no manual refresh needed anymore
-- if Spofity is closed or stopped (not paused) the widget will disappear and leaves the space for other widgets to take